Invoicing offers the opportunity to build positive and productive client relationships, which are the beating pulse of your freelance business.

 Select or create a new client to invoice.

 Choose "Standard" for a regular invoice.
 Choose "Deposit" to request a deposit from a client.
 Deposits can be credited to future standard invoices.

 If you choose to create a new client at this stage, it will begin a client file.
 Only the client name is required to continue.
 We recommend completing as much of the form as you can since it will auto populate in other needed areas of the site, including your invoices.

 Step 3: Add billable items

-If you have been using time tracker and project management, you can select "Tracked item" and all of the un-billed stuff will show up for you to easily add to your invoice.
-Any un-billed retainers, time tracked (sorted by month and week), or flat rate projects can be added at this point.
+If you have been using time tracker and project management, you can select "Add hours or billable project" and all of the un-billed stuff will show up for you to easily add to your invoice.
+Any un-billed retainers, time tracked (sorted by month and week), flat rate projects, or per item deliverables that are completed* can be added at this point.

 Use the "Tax" checkbox for any line items that are taxable.
 Be sure to add the percentage tax amount just above the total due.

 Q: When do I include tax?